-As a soloist, he is a regular guest with orchestras, at venues and festivals throughout Europe, Australasia and the Americas, working with conductors such as Thomas Sanderling, Konstantin Chudovsky or Karl-Heinz Steffens.
+As a soloist and as a chamber musician, he is a regular guest with orchestras, at venues and festivals throughout Europe, Australasia and the Americas, working with conductors such as Thomas Sanderling, Konstantin Chudovsky or Karl-Heinz Steffens.

 His chamber music partners include renowned musicians of all generations, such as pianist legends Menahem Pressler and Norman Shetler, violinists Hugo Ticciati and Lena Neudauer, various principal players of the Vienna Philharmonic or clarinetist Dimitri Ashkenazy.